robot5000-design/ms1-band-website/README.md

 scope of this project right now.

 All links both internal and external have been tested and verified from each page in turn.
 External links open in a new tab.
-As stated previously neither the subscribe or contact forms send data.
+As stated previously neither the subscribe or contact forms send data and the terms and privacy links are not directed to any address.
 All social media links have been obtained from the official DJ Shadow website.
 While they all work, w3c Link Checker showed that three of the links are redirected (to the correct location).
 It has not been possible to verify the functionality of the iTunes link without a valid iTunes account.
 Link